 While we strongly believe in the value of free expression, we find no value in hate speech and will not tolerate it at Multiverse.
 Hate speech is speech that offends, threatens, or insults groups of people, based on race, ethnicity, religion, national origin, gender identity, sexual orientation, disability, or other traits.
 Hate speech will be treated as a violation of the Multiverse Code of Conduct and will result in appropriate action by Multiverse staff, potentially including immediate revocation of membership and removal from the convention, banning from future events, and/or referral to law enforcement if the offender's conduct rises to the level of imminent danger or criminality.

-Any representation or iconography of any hate group (included but not limited to: Nazis, the Ku Klux Klan, Westboro Baptist Church or as listed on the Southern Poverty Law Center website as a current or active hate group) is expressly prohibited.
+Any representation or iconography of any hate group (including but not limited to: Nazis, the Ku Klux Klan, Westboro Baptist Church or as listed on the Southern Poverty Law Center website as a current or active hate group) is expressly prohibited.
 Discrimination or prejudiced behavior is not tolerated by Multiverse.

 Speech includes messages displayed on clothing, signs, and anywhere else.
 Speech also includes symbols; for example, swastikas, confederate flags, etc. signal genuine danger to specific groups of people.
 Occasionally, people display hate group symbols in a misguided attempt at humor or as part of a costume.
 Don't.
 All representations and iconography of hate groups will be treated the same regardless of intent, and "But it was a joke!" will not be accepted as an excuse.

 If you are unclear whether certain terms, jokes, symbols, or attire are acceptable at Multiverse, please email email@example.com and ask before you try it.